jogaudard/fluxible/tests/testthat/_snaps/flux_plot.new.md

        fluxID 1 : slope was estimated on 139 points out of 150 seconds
        fluxID 2 : slope was estimated on 114 points out of 150 seconds
        fluxID 4 : slope was estimated on 103 points out of 150 seconds
       Warning in `mapply()`:
+      longer argument not a multiple of length of shorter Warning in `mapply()`:
       longer argument not a multiple of length of shorter Message